sotonfencing/sotonfencing.github.io/equipment.md

 ### Weapons ###

 Here some would suggest paying the extra for an FIE blade.
 These blades generally last longer as the steel they are made of is manufactured to a higher standard.
-The cheaper blades from any company (except sword price fighters) will do if you are a novice/intermediate.
+The cheaper blades from any company (except Sword Price Fighters) will do if you are a novice/intermediate.
 Whatever the weapon, make sure you buy the electric variant.
 There's no point buying your own weapon if you then can't use it in competition.

 Suppliers
 ---------